-Traditionally, chiropractors specialized in correcting back and neck problems arising from spinal misalignment.
+Traditionally, chiropractors specialized in correcting back pain and neck pain problems arising from spinal misalignment.
 The therapy was predominantly administered manually or with the help of basic tools.
 Today, a lot of progress has been made in chiropractic care.
 The tools and methods used in the past have evolved dramatically, making it possible for practitioners to administer advanced treatment aided by modern technology.

 Modern progressions have seen chiropractic care evolve from being a corrective treatment for the spine to providing deep tissue therapy, laser therapy, physical therapy and so on.
 Despite these progressions, chiropractic treatments have remained non-invasive, and for many people, chiropractic is still the best non-surgical therapy available.

 In this article, we will focus on five progressive advancements made in chiropractic care, which are:

 1. Laser Therapy